krisnaajiep/php-todo-list-api/README.md

    ```

-5. Run the local web server.
+5. Run the apache web server and mysql server.
 6. Access the endpoints with the base URL.

 ## Authentication